 Russian River Valley

-Planted in 1995, the vineyard is planted to the Alban clone on Spreckels loam.
-A very steep, terraced style of vineyard with about 60 inches of soil on top of bedrock.
+This vineyard sits on the northeast side of Russian River Valley bordering the Chalk Hill AVA.
+The steep terraced-style vineyard is planted to the Alban clone on Spreckels loam with only 60 inches of soil on top of bedrock.

 Food Pairing Notes